-Across clinical trials in patients with advanced or metastatic breast cancer treated with KISQALI in combination with an aromatase inhibitor or fulvestrant (“KISQALI treatment groups”), 1.1% of KISQALI-treated patients had ILD/pneumonitis of any grade, 0.3% had grade 3 or 4, and 0.1% had a fatal outcome.
+Across clinical trials in patients with advanced or metastatic breast cancer treated with KISQALI in combination with an aromatase inhibitor or fulvestrant (“KISQALI treatment groups”), 1.6% of patients treated with KISQALI had ILD/pneumonitis of any grade, 0.4% had grade 3/4, and 0.1% had a fatal outcome.
 Additional cases of ILD/pneumonitis have been observed in the postmarketing setting, with fatalities reported.

 Monitor patients for pulmonary symptoms indicative of ILD/pneumonitis, which may include hypoxia, cough, and dyspnea.
 In patients who have new or worsening respiratory symptoms suspected to be due to ILD or pneumonitis, interrupt treatment with KISQALI immediately and evaluate the patient.
 Permanently discontinue treatment with KISQALI in patients with recurrent symptomatic or severe ILD/pneumonitis.

 Severe cutaneous adverse reactions.
-Severe cutaneous adverse reactions (SCARs), including Stevens-Johnson syndrome (SJS), toxic epidermal necrolysis (TEN), and drug-induced hypersensitivity syndrome (DiHS)/drug reaction with eosinophilia and systemic symptoms (DRESS) have been reported in patients treated with KISQALI in the postmarketing setting.
+Severe cutaneous adverse reactions (SCARs), including Stevens-Johnson syndrome (SJS), toxic epidermal necrolysis (TEN), and drug-induced hypersensitivity syndrome (DiHS)/drug reaction with eosinophilia and systemic symptoms (DRESS) can occur in patients treated with KISQALI.

 If signs or symptoms of SCARs occur, interrupt KISQALI until the etiology of the reaction has been determined.
 Consultation with a dermatologist is recommended.

-If SCARs is confirmed, permanently discontinue KISQALI.
+If SJS, TEN, or DiHS/DRESS is confirmed, permanently discontinue KISQALI.
 Do not reintroduce KISQALI in patients who have experienced SCARs or other life-threatening cutaneous reactions during KISQALI treatment.

 QT interval prolongation.
 KISQALI has been shown to prolong the QT interval in a concentration-dependent manner.
 Based on the observed QT prolongation during treatment, KISQALI may require dose interruption, reduction, or discontinuation.
-Across KISQALI treatment groups, 14 of 1054 patients (1%) had >500 ms postbaseline QTcF value, and 59 of 1054 (6%) had a >60 ms increase from baseline in QTcF intervals.
-These ECG changes were reversible with dose interruption and most occurred within the first 4 weeks of treatment.
+Across KISQALI treatment groups, 15 of 1054 patients (1.4%) had >500 ms postbaseline QTcF value, and 61 of 1054 (6%) had a >60 ms increase from baseline in QTcF intervals.
+These electrocardiogram (ECG) changes were reversible with dose interruption and most occurred within the first 4 weeks of treatment.
 No cases of torsades de pointes were reported.
 In MONALEESA-2, on the KISQALI + letrozole treatment arm, there was 1 (0.3%) sudden death in a patient with grade 3 hypokalemia and grade 2 QT prolongation.
 No cases of sudden death were reported in MONALEESA-7 or MONALEESA-3.

 Assess ECG prior to initiation of treatment.
 Initiate treatment with KISQALI only in patients with QTcF values <450 ms. Repeat ECG at approximately Day 14 of the first cycle, at the beginning of the second cycle, and as clinically indicated.
 Monitor serum electrolytes (including potassium, calcium, phosphorus, and magnesium) prior to the initiation of treatment, at the beginning of each of the first 6 cycles, and as clinically indicated.
 Correct any abnormality before starting therapy with KISQALI.